rancher/rke2-docs/docs/known_issues.md

 ## Control Groups V2

 RKE2 v1.19.5+ ships with `containerd` v1.4.x or later, hence should run on cgroups v2 capable systems.
-Older versions (< 1.19.5) is shipped with containerd 1.3.x fork (with back-ported SELinux commits from 1.4.x) which does not support cgroups v2 and requires a little up-front configuration:
+Older versions (< 1.19.5) are shipped with containerd 1.3.x fork (with back-ported SELinux commits from 1.4.x) which does not support cgroups v2 and requires a little up-front configuration:

 Assuming a `systemd`-based system, setting the [systemd.unified_cgroup_hierarchy=0](https://www.freedesktop.org/software/systemd/man/systemd.html#systemd.unified_cgroup_hierarchy)